ailimaarja/-ailimaarja-.github.io/README.md

 # -ailimaarja-.github.io
-data analysis presentation made during the course of the CareerFoundry "Data Analytics for Beginners"
+data analysis presentation "NYC Bikes" made during the course of the CareerFoundry "Data Analytics for Beginners"